Mrinakumar/Mrinakumar/README.md

 ### Learning and Achievements
 - 🌱 Currently learning Java and Object-Oriented Programming.
-- 🚀 Completed 250+ technical questions on HackerRank in English.
+- 🚀 Completed 250+ technical questions on HackerRank in Coding.

 ## Skills
 I have a strong command of Java and other programming languages.
 My skills include: